 Thimphu Sightseeing / Overnight at Thimphu

-Good Morning, Fresh N Up and have breakfast, we will process the Inner Line Permit and visit Memorial Chorten.
-Kuensel Phodrang where you can see the biggest Buddha statue in Bhutan which is around 169 feet tall.
-In the event that time grants, we'll investigate Folk and Textile Heritage Museums, an entrancing declaration of Bhutan's living customs, and the National Library where the historical backdrop of Bhutan untruths engraved in obsolete writings.
+Good morning, Fresh N Up.
+Have breakfast, and we will process the Inner Line Permit and visit the Memorial Chorten.
+Kuensel Phodrang, where you can see the biggest Buddha statue in Bhutan, which is around 169 feet tall.
+In the event that time permits, we'll investigate Folk and Textile Heritage Museums, an entrancing declaration of Bhutan's living customs, and the National Library, where the history of Bhutan is recorded in ancient writings.

-Toward the evening we'll drive to town for lunch and post lunch we will visit Tashichho Dzong, the excellent fortification that houses a large portion of the Government's office and King's Throne room.
-Supper and night end at Thimphu.
+Toward the evening, we'll drive to town for lunch, and post-lunch, we will visit Tashichho Dzong, the excellent fortification that houses a large portion of the government's office and the king's throne room.
+Supper and the night end at Thimphu.

 Day 4:

-Thimphu to Punakha / Overnight at Punakha (75 km, 3 hrs approx)
+Thimphu to Phobjikha Valley / Overnight at Phobjikha Valley (75 km, 3 hrs approx.)

 Day 5:

-Punakha to Paro / Overnight at Paro (125 kms, 4hr drive)
+Phobjikha Valley to Punakha / Overnight at Punakha (125 km, 4 hr drive)

-After breakfast, we'll drive towards Paro, and in the afternoon, and in the wake of coming to Paro we will visit Ta Dzong, a watch tower that worked to safeguard Rinpung Dzong during between valley wars of the seventeenth century, 1967 it's filling in as the National Museum of the nation.
-At that point, we'll visit Rinpung Dzong which was worked in 1646 by Shabdrung Ngawang Namgyal, the main National Museum profound and worldly leader of Bhutan.
-The Dzong houses the religious collection of Paro, the workplace of the Dzongda (area regulatory head), and Thrimpon (judge) of the Paro locale.
-At long last, we'll end our day with Kyichu Lhakhang, one of the most seasoned and most holy places of worship of the Kingdom going back to the seventh century.
-At night walk around Paro town.
+After breakfast, we'll drive towards Punakha, and in the afternoon, in the wake of coming to Paro, we will visit Ta Dzong, a watchtower that worked to safeguard Rinpung Dzong during the valley wars of the seventeenth century; in 1967, it was converted into the National Museum of the nation.
+At that point, we'll visit Rinpung Dzong, which was worked on in 1646 by Shabdrung Ngawang Namgyal, the profound and worldly leader of Bhutan, and the main National Museum.
+The Dzong houses the religious collection of Paro, the workplace of the Dzongda (area regulatory head), and the Thrimpon (judge) of the Paro locale.
+At long last, we'll end our day with Kyichu Lhakhang, one of the most seasoned and most holy places of worship of the kingdom, going back to the seventh century.
+At night, walk around Paro town.
 Supper and medium-term at Paro.

 Day 6:

-After early breakfast will climb to Paro Taktsang which is one of the most famous cloisters visited by the traveler.
+After an early breakfast, we will climb to Paro Taktsang, which is one of the most famous cloisters visited by travelers.
 It was first worked in 1692, around the Taktsang Senge Samdup, a cavern where Guru Padmasambhava is said to have contemplated for a quarter of a year in the eighth century.
-It is accepted that Guru Rinpoche (Guru Padmasambhava) traveled to this area from Khenpajong, Tibet on the back of a tigress and curbed an evil presence.
-He at that point performed reflection in one of the caverns here developed in eight embodied structures (appearances) and favored the spot.
+It is accepted that Guru Rinpoche (Guru Padmasambhava) traveled to this area from Khenpajong, Tibet, on the back of a tigress and curbed an evil presence.
+He, at that point, performed reflection in one of the caverns here developed in eight embodied structures (appearances) and favored the spot.
 Along these lines, the spot came to be known as the Tiger's Nest.
-Master Padmasambhava is known for acquainting Buddhism with Bhutan.
-Today, Paro Taktsang is the best known about the thirteen collapses which he thought.
+Master Padmasambhava is known for introducing Buddhism to Bhutan.
+Today, Paro Taktsang is best known for the thirteen collapses that he thought about.

 Day 8: